jingddong-zhang/HNKO-Learning-Hamiltonian-neural-Koopman-operator/README.md

 ## Updated documents
-The newly added directory Model in replys contains the reproduced python code of CNN-LSTM, Hamiltonian ODE graph networks (HOGN) and reservoir computing.
+The newly added directory **Model in replys** contains the reproduced python code of CNN-LSTM, Hamiltonian ODE graph networks (HOGN) and reservoir computing.

-The hnko_feature documents in directory threeboy and kepler are used to discover the Hamiltonians.
+The **hnko_feature.py** documents in directory threeboy and kepler are used to discover the Hamiltonians.